Log in

 I was feeling sorry for myself.

-And felt completely stuck.
+And felt stuck.

 But eventually life took a turn for the better.